 (b) stable, where its relevant characteristics remain unchanged after repeated propagation or, in the case of a particular cycle of propagation, at the end of each such cycle.

-PART IV
+PART IV — APPLICATION FOR PLANT VARIETY PROTECTION RIGHTS

-Application for plant variety protection rights

-17. Application for Plant Variety Protection’s right

-A breeder of a new variety may apply for the grant of a breeder's right for that variety.
+17. A breeder of a new variety may apply for the grant of a breeder's right for that variety.

-18. The Contents of an application
+The contents of an application.

-The application for breeder’s right relating to a variety shall contain -
+18. The application for breeder’s right relating to a variety shall contain:

 (a) the name and address of the applicant;

-(b) where the applicant is the successor in title of the person who bred, or discovered and developed, the variety: -
+(b) where the applicant is the successor-in-title of the person who bred, or discovered and developed the variety:

-(i) proof of title or authority in the form and content satisfactory to the Registrar or as may be specified by Regulations establishing the existence and validity of the assignment or succession; and
+(i) proof of title or authority in the form and content satisfactory to the Registrar or as may be specified by Regulations establishing the existence and validity of the assignment or succession, and

-(ii) the name and address of the person who bred, or discovered and developed, the variety;
+(ii) the name and address of the person who bred, or discovered and developed the variety;

 (c) the proposed denomination and the description of the characteristics of the variety as the Registrar may require;

-(d) samples of the propagating material in such quantities as the Registrar may require; and
+(d) samples of the propagating material in the quantities as the Registrar may require; and

 (e) any additional information, documents and material that may be required in connection with the application as may be prescribed in the Regulations.

-19. Variety Denomination
+Variety denomination.

-(1) The variety shall be designated by a denomination which shall be its generic designation.
+19. (1) The variety shall be designated by a denomination which shall be its generic designation.

-(2) Subject to subsection (6) of this section, the rights in the designation registered as the denomination of the variety shall not hamper the free use of the denomination in connection with the variety even after the expiration of the breeder’s right.
+(2) Subject to subsection (6), the rights in the designation registered as the denomination of the variety shall not hamper the free use of the denomination in connection with the variety even after the expiration of the breeder’s right.

-(3) The denomination -
+(3) The denomination:

 (a) shall enable the variety to be identified;